-Supervisory Committee Meetings, i.e., program of study, proposal defense, final defense (doctoral students only): A majority of the committee members must be present at the meeting, either in person or remotely.
+Supervisory Committee Meetings, i.e., program of study, proposal defense, final defense: A majority of the committee members must be present at the meeting, either in person or remotely.
 Those that cannot attend in person should send feedback to the supervisory committee chair prior to the meeting.
 A substitute faculty member can also be appointed if necessary.